milescrabill/hci/_posts/2015-4-29-deconstructing-free-to-play.md

 | Playfulness value (escapism, enjoyment) | Functional Item            | Vanity item                 | Social attributes  |                |
 |                                         | Character competency       | Hedonic attributes          | Social value       |                |
 |                                         | Functional attributes      | Visual/musical appeal value |                    |                |

+Park & Lee summarized previous research, listing the ways that players feel they get value out of purchasing and owning virtual goods.
+The most interesting to me is the social value category.
+Players identify with their avatars, as it is their connection to the virtual world.
+The avatar expresses the player's investment in the game, and is a tangible representation for other players of the game.
+Hence, the ingame social value of investment in virtual goods is apparent - you can show off your investment in the game.

 ###The results of Park & Lee's study of the value of purchasing virtual items (2011)